 It is not known what happened to Maiya's Golden Dawn regalia after this.
 One suggestion was that it ended up at least temporarily in the possession of Doreen Valiente, the well-known Wiccan who died in 1999, before it was passed to others.
 I have no evidence to support this suggestion.

 Photographs of Maiya plus a number of her personal letters to well-known occult personalities of the time remain jealously hoarded in private possession in a manner which Tolkien's Smaug would be content with.
-Some of these include to member of the Crowley's AA.
+Some of these include to members of the Crowley's AA such as Jane Wolfe.
 Perhaps more will become available about this intriguing lady as the years continue to pass and we enter a more open Aquarian Age?
 I truly hope so!

 Postcript - Halloween 2015